PromethiumEngines/tictactoe-engine/README.md

 <h2>Installation</h2>

-You can install the go package with this command in your proyect
+You can install the go package with this command in your project.

 ```
 go get github.com/PromethiumEngines/tictactoe-engine